 With electric deck ovens, more baguettes can be produced

 Besides French people, Chinese people produced baguette to sell to Western people who lived in the city.
 Saigon people also bought this food and ate like a snack.
-Waiters who worked at restaurants and translators had chance to taste baguette for the first time.
-Then baguette had become popular amongst officers, students and citizen.
+Waiters who worked at restaurants and translators had the chance to taste baguette for the first time.
+Then baguette had become popular amongst officers, students and citizens.
 From time to time the food had reached countryside and had been sold everywhere.
-Baguette was considered a valuable gift to family in rural countryside when a member returned home from Saigon.
+The baguette was considered a valuable gift to family members in rural areas when a member returned home from Saigon.
 After that, baguette has been sold popularly in Saigon and it has been a favorite of Saigon people.
 It has been sold at Saigon markets, in baskets on bikes, mobile baskets and at street food stalls.